UV mapping

 The application of a texture in the UV space related to the effect in 3D.

 A representation of the UV mapping of a cube.
 The flattened cube net may then be textured to texture the cube.

-UV mapping is the 3D modeling process of projecting a 3D model's surface to a 2D image for texture mapping.
+UV mapping in 3D graphics is a process for texture mapping a 3D model by projecting the model's surface coordinates onto a 2D image.
 The letters "U" and "V" denote the axes of the 2D texture because "X", "Y", and "Z" are already used to denote the axes of the 3D object in model space, while "W" (in addition to XYZ) is used in calculating quaternion rotations, a common operation in computer graphics.

 Process

 UV texturing permits polygons that make up a 3D object to be painted with color (and other surface attributes) from an ordinary image.
 The image is called a UV texture map.
 The UV mapping process involves assigning pixels in the image to surface mappings on the polygon, usually done by "programmatically" copying a triangular piece of the image map and pasting it onto a triangle on the object.
 UV texturing is an alternative to projection mapping (e.g., using any pair of the model's X, Y, Z coordinates or any transformation of the position); it only maps into a texture space rather than into the geometric space of the object.
 The rendering computation uses the UV texture coordinates to determine how to paint the three-dimensional surface.